 Camping can be a fantastic way to save money on accommodation costs.
 It’s great for staying right at the heart of nature.
 It’s sometimes the only option for remote destinations when the nearest brick-and-mortar (or wooden, or any other material) accommodation options are far, far away.
 Camping often goes hand in hand with road trips and walking vacations.

-Your camping packing list will vary greatly depending on the climate, your personal comfort levels, who you are travelling with ( solo, couple or camping with kids ) and whether or not you’ll be carrying your own gear or throwing it in the back of a vehicle.
+Your camping packing list will vary greatly depending on the climate, your personal comfort levels, who you are travelling with ( solo, couple or camping with kids ) and whether or not you’ll be carrying your own outdoor gear or throwing it in the back of a vehicle.
 You’ll also need to consider whether you’ll be wild camping or staying on organised sites and whether you plan to mainly cook your own meals, grab takeaways, or eat in nearby cafes and restaurants.
 There are, however, some basics that you should always take with you for nights under canvas.